-Action Step Year 1 Action Step Year 2 Action Step Year 3 The BLT and subject area teachers will establish benchmarks and cut-off scores based on EOC/HQSD data, and then identify underperforming students.
-BLT and Math teachers will reflect and revise benchmarks and standards.
+Action Step Year 1 Action Step Year 2 Action Step Year 3 benchmarks and cut-off scores based on BLT and Math teachers will reflect and revise benchmarks and standards.

 Strategy #2: Create remediations and support for students with disabilities and economically disadvantaged students who underperform on EOC.